fommil/fpmortals/manuscript/complete.md

 To create a raw value of type `LastOption`, we apply `Tag` to an `Option`.
 Here we are calling `Tag(None)`.

-In the chapter on typeclass derivation, we'll go one step further and automatically derive the `monoid`.
+In the chapter on typeclass derivation, we will go one step further and automatically derive the `monoid`.

-It is tempting to use `Tag` to markup data types for some form of validation (e.g. `String @@ PersonName`), but this should be avoided because there are no checks on the content of the runtime value. `Tag` should only be used for typeclass selection purposes, and we will dedicate a chapter on *type refinement* which is how we can mark up types with arbitrary value-level constraints.
+It is tempting to use `Tag` to markup data types for some form of validation (e.g. `String @@ PersonName`), but this should be avoided because there are no checks on the content of the runtime value. `Tag` should only be used for typeclass selection purposes.
+Prefer the `Refined` library, introduced in Chapter 4, to constrain values.

 ## Natural Transformations